1. Home

 This week we continue our series covering Cicero's "Tusculan Disputations" from an Epicurean viewpoint.

 Today we continue in Part 3, which addresses anger, pity, envy, and other strong emotions.
-We'll continue reading today with Section IX.
+Today we'll continue into Section XVI, where we compare Epicurus' views on dealing with grief to those of other schools.

 • Cassius